50TH YEAR CELEBRATION OF GHANA INDEPENDENCE

-The SANKORE FOUNDATION contributed significantly to the celebration of cultural diversity in Bongo, Bolga, and Tamale; and the commemoration of the 50th Year of Ghanaian Independence and 200 years of slavery abolition.
-The commemoration also launched the philanthropic partnership of THE SANKORE FOUNDATION and portions of the government and traditional rulers of Ghana.
+THE SANKORE FOUNDATION Corp. contributed significantly to the celebration of cultural diversity in Bongo, Bolga, and Tamale; and the commemoration of the 50th Year of Ghanaian Independence and 200 years of slavery abolition.
+The commemoration also launched the philanthropic partnership of THE SANKORE FOUNDATION Corp. and the government of Ghana.
 The coalition actively involved Boniface Gamillam, the Upper East Regional Minister, Francis A. Asampana District Chief Executive, Salifu Baba Atamale Lemyaarom, the Paramount Chief of the Bongo District, as well as Chiefs from 32 surrounding municipalities, and a three day long welcome celebration.
-The SANKORE FOUNDATION successfully hosted 23 participants from American, including full sponsorship of the children of Rakaba West African Dance Company, as part of the 50th Year Celebration of Ghanaian Independence.
+THE SANKORE FOUNDATION Corp. successfully hosted 23 participants from American as part of the 50th Year Celebration of Ghanaian Independence.

 Image Image Image Image